petroemil/Rx.Book/Draft.md

 The logic behind "cooling down" an observable is similar to the logic discussed about hot observables, but obviously it will go the other way around.
 In this case you will have to use the combination of `Replay()` and `Connect()` methods.
 The `Replay()` method will wrap the original (hot) observable into a caching stream, but it will only start recording and emitting the values after the `Connect()` method has been called.

-As a demonstration let's just create a hot observable and make 2 subscribtins to it to prove that it's hot.
+As a demonstration let's just create a hot observable and make 2 subscriptions to it to prove that it's hot.

 ```csharp
 var timer = new DispatcherTimer { Interval = TimeSpan.FromSeconds(1) };